ged/assemblage/README.md

     user@example $ assemblage add -t freebsd,ruby,libpq \
       http://repo.example.com/project1

-Now when commits arrive at our repo, it will send events to the assemblage server, which will queue up an assembly.
+Now when commits arrive at our repo, it will send events to the assembly server, which will queue up an assembly.
 Because the worker we added has all of the required tags, it will:

 - get a notification of the commit
 - clone the repository checked out to that commit